Superb new technical fabrics have revolutionised shooting jackets. We've picked out some of the best around.

 Shooting kit has come on in leaps and bounds in recent years, whether it’s shooting boots or hunting trousers.
 Of course, tweed is always going to have a valued place – it is the original performance fabric – but new technology and advances in fabric give you options for just about any sort of weather and terrain you’re likely to encounter.
 (You can read our list of the best shooting wellies here.)

 We put a selection of the best shooting jackets out to test with our reviewers.
 Here are our resulting top picks.
 We’ve looked for breathability, waterproof qualities, comfort, quietness, value for money, design and style.
+(If you’re looking for a tweed shooting coat you’ll find a list here.)

 Best waterproof jacket